 Throughout the calendar year, a multitude of options exists for studying creative writing.
 The spring and fall semesters and our shorter summer sessions regularly offer courses specifically devoted to the writing of fiction, poetry, creative-nonfiction, children’s and young adult literature, and memoir.
-A course in play-scripting and screen-scripting is offered through the Theatre program.
-The University’s Creative Writing Institute gives intensive craft courses in a variety of genres, including fiction, poetry, and writing for children.
+A course in play-scripting and screen-scripting is periodically offered through the Theatre program.
+The University’s summer Creative Writing Workshop gives intensive craft courses in a variety of genres, including fiction, poetry, and writing for children.
 Independent study is available to more advanced students who wish to make progress on creative projects under the supervision of individual professors.
 Students who are emphasizing creative writing in their programs may also complete their degree work by undertaking their final project in a creative genre.
 Finally, students may enroll in the Umbrian Writers’ Residency, which is offered each summer in the heart of central Italy.

 Technical and Professional Writing

 This area of emphasis is valuable for those who want to work in the media or in the corporate sector.
-While it is generally the least emphasized of the three areas in this Master’s program, and does not feature studio courses in media training, it nonetheless offers an abundance of courses pertinent to the student’s interest: journalism; technical writing; writing and editing for magazines; writing for radio and television; writing for the health industry, for the web and the new media, and grant writing for non-profits.
+While it is the least emphasized of the three areas in this Master’s program, and does not feature studio courses in media training, it nonetheless offers a number of courses pertinent to the student’s interest: journalism; technical writing; writing and editing for magazines; writing for radio and television; writing for the health industry, for the web and the new media, and grant writing for non-profits.
 Such courses as these enhance the student’s preparation for professional work.
 Students pursuing this area of emphasis are especially encouraged to undertake a Career Internship in English to fortify their credentials for when they enter the marketplace.